zhongchun/algorithm-in-action/README.md

 # README
-Some basic algorithms of leetcode.
+Some basic algorithms of algorithms.